-target value ≥90% of all blockers in UAT solved within

-4 hrs.

-method of measurement Number of blockers solved per time unit
+target value ≥90% of all blockers in UAT solved within 4 hrs. method of measurement Number of blockers solved per time unit target value >90% are dissolved in the first iteration. method of measurement Number of attempts that result in a ticket being resolved

 5.2.5.
-Iterations to solve INT defects target value method of measurement
+Iterations to solve INT defects